celestiaorg/docs/docs/nodes/validator-node.md

 ### Setup QGB keys

-This step helps get you prepared for when the Quantum Gravity Bridge relayer is deployed by Celestia Labs.
+This step helps get you prepared for when the Quantum Gravity Bridge is enabled.
 You would still need to go through this step before running a validator to configure an extra key.

 * `--evm-address`: This flag should contain a `0x` EVM address.
 Here,